Frederick Wadsworth

-Frederick Elijah Wadsworth (March 7, 1786 in Litchfield, Connecticut – February 3, 1869 in Edinburg, Ohio) was an Ohio militia officer, businessman, banker, and politician.
+Frederick Elijah Wadsworth (March 7, 1786 in Litchfield, Connecticut – February 3, 1869 in Edinburg Township, Ohio) was an Ohio militia officer, businessman, banker, and politician.

 Family

 Frederick was born in 1786 at the family home in Litchfield, Connecticut.
 He was the son of Major General Elijah Wadsworth and his wife Rhoda Hopkins.
 Frederick was a member of the prominent Wadsworth family of Connecticut.
 He is a descendant of William Wadsworth, one of the Founders of Hartford, Connecticut.
 He moved to Ohio, at 13, with his family in 1799.
 In October 1802 he moved to the new family home in Canfield, Ohio where he grew to adulthood.
 Frederick married Statira Smith of New York and had eight children.
-Frederick Wadsworth's House, built 1824, located in Edinburg, Ohio is on the National Register of Historic Places (May 29, 1975 #75001520).
+Frederick Wadsworth's House, built 1824, located in Edinburg Township, Ohio is on the National Register of Historic Places (May 29, 1975 #75001520).

 War of 1812

 On 26 May 1812 Lieutenant Frederick Wadsworth was appointed, by his father, as the Regimental Clerk for the 2nd Regiment, 4th Brigade, 4th Division of the Ohio State Militia under Colonel John Wilson Campbell.